 Table of Contents

 Eating disorders affect everyone from adolescents to the elderly.
-They can be brutal disorders that completely take over an individual’s life and can be fatal if they are not diagnosed and treated appropriately.
+They can completely take over an individual’s life and can be fatal if they are not diagnosed and treated appropriately.

 The types of treatment available include both inpatient and outpatient services, depending upon the severity of the condition.
-The treatments will also differ depending upon the type of eating disorder an individual may be suffering from.
+The treatments will also differ depending upon the type of eating disorder an individual may be experiencing.

 Three Major Categories of Eating Disorders